 - The Northern Ireland Protocol is integral to the Brexit Withdrawal Agreement as it avoids a hard border on the island of Ireland and safeguards the Good Friday Agreement.
 It is critical that the European Union and United Kingdom sustain a constructive working relationship to resolve challenges affecting Northern Ireland and deliver the best possible benefits for both society and the economy. - A narrow political focus on marginally out-voting those currently in the majority to change the status quo, and the politicisation of cultural division (e.g. of the Irish language and institutionalised sectarianism at Stormont), reduces the prospect of the successful unification of people, and consequently of the island. - The prospect of a Border Poll being held is welcome, once the conditions as set down in the Good Friday Agreement are met.
-There is, however, much that can be achieved to unite people before a border poll, such as focusing on cross border services
+There is, however, much that can be achieved to unite people before a border poll, such as focusing on cross border services and initiatives that can be mutually beneficial to both communities.

-- and initiatives that can be mutually beneficial to both communities. - A border poll without any clear indication of what is to happen afterwards could be viewed as purely a sectarian headcount and might also depress turnout. - A Green Paper presented following comprehensive discussion with all stakeholders in advance of a Border Poll would be helpful to address the key challenges that will arise and serve to identify all available options to facilitate implementation in the event of a yes vote for unification. - The fullest co-operation between agencies and bodies on both sides of the border should be encouraged, supported and funded, where such work leads to practical positive outcomes, rather than being driven by a political goal.
+A border poll without any clear indication of what is to happen afterwards could be viewed as purely a sectarian headcount and might also depress turnout.

+А Green Paper presented following comprehensive discussion with all stakeholders in advance of a Border Poll would be helpful to address the kev challenges that will arise and serve to identify all available to facilitate options implementation in the event of a yes vote for unification.

+The fullest co-operation between agencies and bodies on both sides of the border should be encouraged, supported and funded, where such work leads to practical positive outcomes, rather than being driven by a political goal.